intel/mainline-tracking/Documentation/virt/kvm/api.rst

   fields contain a valid state.
 This bit will be set whenever KVM_CAP_EXCEPTION_PAYLOAD is enabled.

+- KVM_VCPUEVENT_VALID_NESTED_FLAG may be set to inform that the exception is a nested exception.
+This bit will be set whenever KVM_CAP_EXCEPTION_NESTED_FLAG is enabled.

 - KVM_VCPUEVENT_VALID_TRIPLE_FAULT may be set to signal that the triple_fault_pending field contains a valid state.
 This bit will be set whenever KVM_CAP_X86_TRIPLE_FAULT_EVENT is enabled.